 Draft a contract that both parties can review and sign.
 Make sure that you do not pay them a cent until you get their signature on the contract.

-After you have First Financial Asset Management’s word in writing, make your first payment on the debt.
+After you have their word in writing, make your first payment on the debt.

 This should set the deletion process in motion, and the collection account should be removed from your credit report within a month.